Keto ice cream sandwiches

 - Add the sweetener to the cream mixture and whisk until well dissolved.
 Add the vanilla and salt.
 Remove from heat and let cool in the fridge.
 While the ice cream mixture cools, make the cookie dough.

-- Take the ice cream mixture from the fridge and add it to your ice cream maker.
+- Remove the ice cream mixture from the fridge and pour it into your ice-cream maker.
 Follow the manufacturer’s directions.
-If you don't have an ice-cream maker, put it in a freezer-safe container and put it in the freezer.
-Stir it regularly until it freezes.
+If you don't have an ice-cream maker, put it the freezer in a freezer-safe container and stir regularly until frozen.

 Chocolate chip cookies with pecans